-Business information and activities of interest for a given person occur in many applications across a given enterprise.
+Business information and activities of interest for a given person occurs in many applications across a given enterprise.
 Having a standard way to represent the stream of activity messages across applications enables sharing, presenting, and processing of messages in a scope required for social businesses.
-The activitystrea.ms organization5 is working to enable enterprise systems to publish and consume activity stream messages from across a heterogeneous set of enterprise applications.
-JSON (JavaScript Object Notation) is a lightweight data format used in the activitystrea.ms specifications.
+The activitystrea.ms organization defines standards that enable enterprise systems to publish and consume activity stream messages from across a heterogeneous set of enterprise applications.
+JSON(JavaScript Object Notation) is a lightweight data format used in the activitystrea.ms specifications.

 In our business process visibility use case introduced earlier, interested users can follow business processes, and the result is the user's activity stream is populated with activities generated from different procurement business processes that are interesting to them.
 The activity stream becomes the aggregator of concurrent business processes and the neutral ground on which all parties can come together and collaborate.
 More advanced approaches will include business rules management capabilities so that users can personalize their settings.
 In popular social media applications you can manage settings such that you are notified if someone mentions you, or "likes" content you've shared.
 In business settings you may want to be informed when a business process reaches a certain condition, for example price threshold, or has certain attributes or combinations of attributes, for example import of product X from country Y. These "requestors" can manage their activity stream settings in the way most appropriate for their work interests.

-Prioritization of messages within an activity stream is an example of a requirement defined at the W3C Social Business Jam.
-It is the mission of the Social Business Community Group to help identify social business standards gaps in the context of a justifying business value proposition and then partner with standards organizations like the activitystrea.ms to socialize these requirements.
+Prioritization of messages within an activity stream is an example of a requirement defined at the W3C Social Business Jam and in subsequent use cases that the Social Business Community Group is now exploring in partnership with the activitystrea.ms organization.